The development of responsive websites is a trend that is revolutionizing web design across the globe.

 In simple terms, responsive web design is an approach where a website is flexible and adapts to the user’s behavior and environment based on screen size, platform, and orientation.

-The main reason behind the rising popularity of responsive websites is the increased used smartphones, tablets, eBook readers and other handheld devices to access the internet.
+The main reason behind the rising popularity of responsive websites is the increased used of smartphones, tablets, eBook readers and other handheld devices to access the internet.

 A responsive design ensures that your site provides the optimal user experience across all devices, which is excellent for SEO.